 Pay close attention to the carvings on the large wooden doors that open to the chapel.
 If you have an interest in history or architecture, it would be worth your time to hire a local guide who can take you on a walking tour of the area and describe intricate details of the church that you may not notice on your own.

 Address: Gen Luna & Real Streets, Intramuros, Manila, Luzon 1002

-For a true exploration into the culture of the country, a visit to the National Museum of the Philippines is in order.
+For a true exploration into the culture of the country, the National Museum of the Philippines is one of the best places to visit.
 The museum has four main complexes and extensive collections and artifacts relating to art, archaeology, anthropology, zoology, biology, and natural history.
 The museum galleries help offer a sense of place, telling the cultural story beyond what you will find on your own visiting the city's many historical attractions.